marioy47/blog-site/posts/neovim-ide-with-lua-for-web-development/index.md

 ## Using a LSP server installer

-Having LSP support and configuring it with a function is good an dandy, but right now we would need to create the previous setup **for every language** that we want to support.
+Having LSP support and configuring it with a function is good an dandy, but right now we would need to add `require('lspconfig').<server>.setup(...)` function **for every language** that we want to support.
 And projects like WordPress require support for PHP, JavaScipt, Yaml, Dockerfile, docker-compose, TOML, SASS, CSS, etc. That's why we need the [`nvim-lsp-installer`](https://github.com/williamboman/nvim-lsp-installer) plugin.
 To make this process of installing and configuring servers more simple and **right from vim** without the need of external commands.

 The first thing we need to do is to **remove** the previous configuration, and replace it with the following: